EmmanuelAblo/EduBot2/README.md

-# 🤖 EduBot2 – Autonomous Mobile Robot (Webots & ROS 2)
+# 🤖 EduBot2 – Autonomous Mobile Robot

 EduBot2 is a differential-drive autonomous robot developed as part of a Master’s thesis project.
 It includes both **simulation in Webots** and **real-world deployment with ROS 2 (Humble)**.